shashi7679/shashi7679/README.md

 - 👋 Hi, I’m @shashi7679
-- 👀 I’m interested in Object detection and implement it in almost everything
+- 👀 I’m interested in Object detection, Computer Vision and Robotics
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning GANs, Javascript and React

 <!---
 shashi7679/shashi7679 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.